MKimiSH/mkimish.github.io/_pages/about.md

 I have recently finished my master studies in CS at ETH Zurich.
 In fact, I think Informatik sounds better than Computer Science.
 My passion lies in visual computing, specifically image synthesis and restoration, on either rendered or real-life images.
 I hope to be able to restore plausibly any sort of damage to an image, or to a sequence of images.

-A lot of my spare time is spent with my girlfriend (manually showing a heart :P ).
+A lot of my spare time is spent with my girlfriend (manually showing a heart :P) who also gives a lot of helpful advice on this website.
 Besides, I play 2 games: [osu!](https://osu.ppy.sh/home) and [minesweeper](http://www.minesweeper.info/worldranking.html).

 This website is built out of the Jekyll theme [`jekyllDecent`](https://github.com/jwillmer/jekyllDecent).